Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Iglesia / Ermita

-The church of Sant Fèlix de Bagergue is a parish church in Bagergue, in the municipality of Naut Aran, province of Lleida, in the Aran Valley.
-The tourist card identifies it as a church, and its location corresponds to the town of Bagergue, at coordinates 42.71812, 0.91538.
-It is a building of Romanesque origin, generally dated between the twelfth and thirteenth centuries; some sources extend its evolution to the twelfth-fourteenth centuries.
-There is also evidence of a Baroque reform in the eighteenth century and the construction of the bell tower in 1765, so it has a clear mixture of construction phases.
-Among its documented patrimonial elements are the western façade with several archivolts, the bell tower with a square base and pyramidal roof, and the nave with lateral chapels.
-The local devotional tradition also preserves a stone altar altar of pre-Romanesque character and a Renaissance image of the Virgin in a chapel of the presbytery.
-In the context of the Aranese Romanesque, Sant Fèlix is one of the main historical testimonies of Bagergue and reflects the successive liturgical and architectural adaptations typical of Pyrenean temples.
+The Church of Sant Fèlix de Bagergue is a parish church in Bagergue, in the municipality of Naut Aran, in the province of Lleida, within the Aran Valley.
+The tourist information sheet identifies it as a church, and its location is in the village of Bagergue, at coordinates 42.71812, 0.91538.
+It is a building of Romanesque origin, generally dated to the 12th and 13th centuries; some sources extend its development to the 12th–14th centuries.
+There is also record of a Baroque-era renovation in the 18th century and the construction of the bell tower in 1765, resulting in a clear blend of construction phases.
+Notable documented heritage features include the western façade with several archivolts, the bell tower with a square base and pyramidal roof, and the nave with side chapels.
+Local devotional tradition also preserves a pre-Romanesque stone altar and a Renaissance image of the Virgin Mary in a chapel within the presbytery.
+Within the context of Aranese Romanesque architecture, Sant Fèlix is one of the principal historical landmarks of Bagergue and reflects the successive liturgical and architectural adaptations characteristic of Pyrenean churches.

 Ver detalle →